Shared Ownership Staircasing: Steps to owning 100%

 Person walking up stairs

-If you’ve bought a shared ownership property you’re probably keen to own a greater share of that property.
-Staircasing is the way to do this.
+If you’ve bought a shared ownership property you’re probably keen to own a greater share it, as quickly as possible.
+“Staircasing” is how you get there.
 Staircasing is the process of buying greater shares of your property, up to 100% if your lease will allow.
 So how does this work?
 How long will staircasing take and how much will it cost?
-We answer all the frequently-asked questions about staircasing to give you a simple guide to owning more of your home.
+We answer all the frequently-asked questions about staircasing to give you a simple guide to owning more of your home, bit by bit.

 What does staircasing mean?